Skip to Content

 Doordash does not keep track of your mileage.
 At least not in any way that is really useful for you.

-While there's not a Doordash mileage tracker, they do have access to your GPS, so they COULD track for you.
-In fact, earlier in 2022 they did a pilot program where they tracked miles for Dashers in some areas.
+In early 2022, Doordash had a pilot program where they tracked miles for Dashers in some areas.
 I tried it out, and let's just say they weren't very good at it.

 Why the Doordash mileage estimate is useless